-The Spokane County Treasurer is the ex officio treasurer for the District and holds all accounts of the District.
+The Okanogan County Treasurer is the ex officio treasurer for the District and holds all accounts of the District.
 The District directs the County Treasurer to invest those financial resources of the District that the District has determined are not needed to meet the current financial obligations of the District.

-The District's deposits and certificates of deposit are mostly covered by federal depository insurance (FDIC) or by collateral held in a multiple financial institution collateral pool administered by the Washington Public Deposit Protection Commission (PDPC).
+The district's deposits and certificates of deposit are mostly covered by federal depository insurance (FDIC) or by collateral held in a multiple financial institution collateral pool administered by the Washington Public Deposit Protection Commission (PDPC).

-The District's participation in the Spokane County Investment Pool is voluntary and the pool does not have a credit rating.
-The District reports its investment in the pool at the fair value amount, which is the same as the value of the pool per share.
-The fair value of the District's investment in the pool is measured using a net asset value (NAV) as determined by the pool.
-The pool maintains a weighted average maturity of 1.64 years.
+The district's participation in the Okanogan County Public Fund Account with Umpqua Bank is voluntary and the pool is not rated by a nationally recognized statistical rating organization (NRSRO).
+The fair value of the district's investment in the pool is measured using a net asset value (NAV) as determined by the pool.
+The pool maintains a duration/weighted average maturity of approximately 30 days.